 Of course, compatibility doesn’t necessarily mean being exactly alike or even agreeing on everything.
-The best business partnerships involve some give and take.
+The best small business partnerships involve some give and take.
 But under the stress of building a new business, differences that at first seem quirky or even complementary can turn into major rifts.

-To guide you in this process, we’ve designed 21 questions you should be able to answer before starting a small business partnership.
-It may be helpful for you and your potential business partner to each review the questions below on your own and answer them individually before coming together to compare notes and find common ground.
-This can help you really evaluate your individual perspective and identify areas of potential conflict before they arise.
+To guide you in this process, we’ve designed 23 questions you and your business partner should be able to answer before starting a small business partnership.
+It may be helpful for you and your potential small business partner to each review the questions below on your own and answer them individually before coming together to compare notes and find common ground.
+This can help you evaluate your individual perspectives and identify areas of potential conflict before they arise.

 So, grab your notebook and get ready for some tough questions.
-You won’t want to skip these 21 must-knows before starting your small business partnership!
+You won’t want to skip these 23 must-knows before starting your small business partnership!

 Why is a partnership structure beneficial to your venture?
-Will the benefits of having a business partner be worth the complications and negotiations that come with it?
+Will the benefits of having a small business partner be worth the complications and negotiations that come with it?
 Remember that the fear of going it alone isn’t a good enough reason to form a small business partnership.
 Make sure that choosing this business structure fits with your long-term interest.

-A healthy business partnership requires a level of respect that comes only from the understanding that you’re both bringing critical talents and resources to the table.
-How do your prospective business partner’s talents complement your own?
+A healthy small business partnership requires a level of respect that comes only from the understanding that you’re both bringing critical talents and resources to the table.
+How do your prospective small business partner’s talents complement your own?
 How does partnering together make your business venture more successful than if you were to go it alone?
 Particularly if you are considering going into business with a good friend or family member, evaluate these matters as objectively as possible.

-It should be obvious that you and your business partner both intend to follow the law in your business dealings, but not every decision you face will be ethically black and white.
-Your personal values will naturally drive your business decision making, so values alignment is critical to your relationship with your business partner.
+It should be obvious that you and your small business partner both intend to follow the law in your business dealings, but not every decision you face will be ethically black and white.
+Your personal values will naturally drive your business decision making, so values alignment is critical to your relationship with your small business partner.
 Consider completing a values exercise together to identify what’s most important to you and determine whether your standards and priorities are well matched.

-The more clearly you can define your relationship with your business partner, the more easily you can make decisions, solve conflicts, and manage the day-to-day operations of your business over the long term.
+The more clearly you can define your relationship with your small business partner, the more easily you can make decisions, solve conflicts, and manage the day-to-day operations of your business partnership over the long term.
 Answer and discuss these key questions about your business relationship before the going gets tough, and you’ll be better prepared to weather the storms of business ownership together.